pedrolcl/qt-i18n/README.md

-The `add_app_translations_resource()` function produces the resource.qrc file from your `${QM_FILES}`, and the `add_qt_translations_resource()` produces another resource file for the requested languages and the Qt5 provided translation files.
+The `add_app_translations_resource()` function produces the resource.qrc file from your `${QM_FILES}`, and the `add_qt_translations_resource()` produces another resource file for the requested languages and the Qt provided translation files.

 Finally, there is also a `lupdate` custom target, in case you need to update your sources translations from the project sources and using the command line shell:

     $ cmake --build . --target lupdate

-Copyright © 2019 Pedro López-Cabanillas.
+Copyright © 2019-2021 Pedro López-Cabanillas.
 See the LICENSE file for details.